Greenfield, Mass: A Good Old-Fashioned Home Town

 Then there’s Easy Street which is a similar little venue that caters more toward the soul of funk located underneath Mesa Verde, an affordable Mexican restaurant just off of Main Street.

-Taylor’s Tavern is another popular bar with occasional live music and The Red Door is an upscale little joint where one can find that fancy martini if you’re looking for a little something special.
+Taylor’s Tavern is another popular bar with occasional live music and The Balkan Cafe is an upscale little joint where one can find that fancy martini if you’re looking for a little something special.

-In downtown Greenfield the recently renovated Arts Block has been getting a lot of attention as it recently opened to the public with live music three nights a week, a full bar, friendly management and brand spanking new interior with gleaming wooden floors and art-lined windows.
+Hawks and Reed Performing Arts Center has been getting a lot of attention as it opened to the public with live music three nights a week, a full bar, friendly management and brand spanking new interior with gleaming wooden floors and art-lined windows.

-Part of the Bank Row Urban Renewal Zone, The Arts Block is a multi-tiered building with a beautifully open atmosphere and great acoustics, full bars on both the first floor and basement level offering appetizers and drinks to go along with a night of local tunes.
+Part of the Bank Row Urban Renewal Zone, Hawks and Reed is a multi-tiered building with a beautifully open atmosphere and great acoustics, full bars on both the first floor and basement level offering appetizers and drinks to go along with a night of local tunes.

-“It’s going to be a grab-bag of artists performing here,” says sound man Simon on the eclectic collection of artists soon expected be playing there.
-“We’ve had a jazz group and a europop singer.
-It was fun, it turned into a rave in here.”
+“It’s a grab-bag of artists performing here,” says sound man Simon on the eclectic collection of artists who play there.
+“We’ve had a jazz group and a Europop singer.
+It was fun, it turned into a rave in here.

-The community feel is ever present in Greenfield, and it’s no different at The Arts Block.
+The community feel is ever-present in Greenfield, and it’s no different here.
 “We’re really trying to bring music back to the people,” explains Simon, a musician himself.
 “Everybody who works here is a musician.
 We live and breathe music.”

-Rebecca Caplice, president of Greenfield Savings Bank, has lived in Greenfield for 25 years, enjoying every aspect of the city.
+Rebecca Caplice, former president of Greenfield Savings Bank, has lived in Greenfield for 35 years, enjoying every aspect of the city.
 “It’s a real focal point for all the social activity in the region,” she says, “You can probably find some kind of entertainment any night of the week.”

 And aside from fun and bustle, it is the history that never ceases to impress.
 “We have a lot of beautiful old brick buildings that are going through a huge transformation,” she says.
 “We’re able to preserve their beauty while improving their functionality.”